AZN-Intelligence/ShopLyft/README.md

 ### For Shoppers

 - **Natural Language Input**: Write shopping lists in plain English
-- **Smart Route Optimization**: Find the best combination of stores and routes
+- **Smart Route Optimisation**: Find the best combination of stores and routes
 - **Real-Time Savings**: See cost comparisons and savings opportunities
 - **One-Click Cart Management**: Automatically add all items to retailer carts
-- **Mobile-Friendly**: Optimized experience across all devices
+- **Mobile-Friendly**: Optimised experience across all devices

 ### For Developers